alfem/telegram-downloader-bot/README.md

 If you have got an Internet connected computer or NAS and you want to automate file downloading from Telegram channels, this bot is for you.

-Just create a new Telegram bot (https://core.telegram.org/bots), edit this script and fill in the fields TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID.
-Change the download directory (DOWNLOADS_FOLDER) is desired.
+Just create a new Telegram bot (https://core.telegram.org/bots), edit this script and fill in the fields

+* TELEGRAM_BOT_TOKEN: the unique token that indentify your bot
+* TELEGRAM_CHAT_ID: you user (or group) id in Telegram.
+If you do not know it, you can talk to @get_id_bot and send it a "/my_id" command
+* DOWNLOADS_FOLDER: Change the download directory is desired.

 Install the python bot library, from Gihub (https://github.com/python-telegram-bot/python-telegram-bot) or using pip ( https://pypi.python.org/pypi/python-telegram-bot/)